 Temporal contextualisation of our findings

 Figure 1 plotted the interview time-points in the context of the very high rates of UK COVID-19 hospitalisations which occurred just prior to the first, and just after the second, wave of interviews.
 The figure shows that hospitalisations were much lower in the third and fourth wave of interviews conducted in 2021/22.
 As indicated in table 1 which details participants’ pandemic trajectories, very few participants do anything other than ‘getting by’ in the 2020 interviews.
-It can be argued that, as we have explored in Author et al. [9], at the beginning, the shock of being in a pandemic situation, along with the heavily altered workload which featured ‘deathscapes’, where many patients died due to the limited patient treatment and intervention options nurses, strategic as well as everyday agency was undermined.
+It can be argued that, as we have explored in Maben et al. [9], at the beginning, the shock of being in a pandemic situation, along with the heavily altered workload which featured ‘deathscapes’, where many patients died due to the limited patient treatment and intervention options nurses, strategic as well as everyday agency was undermined.
 The majority of the nurses referred to having extremely depleted personal resources at this time, were exhausted by the very struggle to ‘get by’ and overwhelmed by feelings of hopelessness, powerlessness and lack of control.
 However, as the pandemic progressed during 2021/2022, the prolonged strain of ‘getting by’ and the sheer grind of daily work in COVID-19 conditions meant nurses became increasingly desperate and strived to make changes to their circumstances.
 It is clear that ‘getting needs met’, which includes taking sick leave, was more common in the March 2022 interview accounts, with many nurses who had time off during this period doing so for mental health reasons.

 When examining how nurses’ work settings, redeployment during the first wave of COVID-19 and grades (or the pay scale they are on) map onto their pandemic trajectory characterisations there appear to be some patterns in the data.
 In this context being ‘redeployed’ means being assigned to perform a role in a new setting or area, (usually COVID-19 wards or intensive care units - ICU), roles which are different to the one the nurses were usually employed to work in.
 Although many of the nurses who were redeployed continued to ‘get by’ high numbers also ‘got out’ whilst some got their needs met.
 Elsewhere we have explored how traumatic redeployment, which often involved non-ICU nurses being sent to work in ICU with minimal training was for some of our participants (9).
 Being unaccustomed to working with so many critically ill patients, where death occurred frequently could mean that nurses’ defence mechanisms were less developed and therefore the work was more traumatising.
 The grade the nurses were on (effectively their level of seniority within their organisation) appeared to have some impact, with more high grade nurses able to ‘get on’ than those who were in grade 5-6.